winslowb/winslowb/README.md

 ### Bill Winslow

 This is my **README.md**.
 I struggle writing '*I*' and '*me*' as many times as I do in this file.
-Writing in the first person at length is uncomfortable as I prefer pronouns like '*us*' and '*we*'.
-I tend not to use the word '*feel*'.
-I prefer words like '*perceive*', '*relative*' and '*reality*' instead.
+Writing in the first person is uncomfortable as I prefer pronouns like '*us*' and '*we*'.
+I tend not to use the word '*feel*' and choose words like '*perceive*', '*relative*' and '*reality*' instead.
 It's kind of quirky but you deserve to know this about me.

 ### Communication